jaymcgavren/jaymcgavren.github.io/_posts/2019-07-04-coping-with-macos-mojave-for-web-development.md

     * Position on screen: Leave at default of "Bottom".
     * Double click a window's title bar to: Disable this.
 You should be using a window management program to minimize/maximize windows.
     * Automatically hide and show the Dock: Enable so that at least it's hidden most of the time.
+* "Mission Control"
+    * You don't need it at all; you're going to use your own window manager.
+Don't bother with the settings here; [disable the whole thing](https://web.archive.org/save/https://www.amsys.co.uk/how-to-disable-mission-control-and-spaces-in-os-x/).
 * "Keyboard"
     * "Keyboard" page
         * Key Repeat rate: Max it out.